 Every FEEL expression in a decision model has execution semantics.
 LiteralExpression (FEEL text) semantics is defined in 10.3.
 Boxed expressions described in 10.2.2 can be mapped to FEEL text and thus also have execution semantics.

 Recall that a DecisionService is defined by four lists: inputData, inputDecisions, outputDecisions, and encapsulatedDecisions.
 The lists are not independent and thus not all required to be specified, e.g., each required decision (direct and indirect) of the outputDecisions must be an encapsulatedDecision, an inputDecision, or required by an inputDecision.
 For simplicity in the following, we assume that all four lists are correctly and completely specified.

+A DecisionService that has any informationRequirements cannot be given execution semantics as it is by definition incomplete.

 A DecisionService is given execution semantics by mapping it to a FEEL function F. Let S be a